Crown group: Examples of stem groups (in the wider sense)

 Stem birds perhaps constitute the most cited example of a stem group, as the phylogeny of this group is fairly well known.
 The following cladogram, based on Benton (2005), illustrates the concept († denotes extinct taxa):

-The crown group here is Neornithes, all modern bird lineages back to their last common ancestor.
-The closest living relatives of birds are crocodilians.
-If we follow the phylogenetic lineage leading to Neornithes to the left, the line itself and all side branches belong to the stem birds until the lineage merges with that of the crocodilians.
-In addition to non-crown group primitive birds like Archaeopteryx, Hesperornis and Confuciusornis, stem group birds include the dinosaurs and the pterosaurs.
+The crown group here is Aves, all modern bird lineages back to their last common ancestor.
+The closest living relatives of birds are crocodylians.
+If we follow the phylogenetic lineage leading to Aves to the left, the line itself and all side branches belong to the stem birds until the lineage merges with that of the crocodylians.
+In addition to non-crown group primitive birds like Archaeopteryx, Hesperornis and Confuciusornis, stem group birds include the non-avian dinosaurs and the pterosaurs.
 The last common ancestor of birds and crocodilians—the first crown group archosaur—was neither bird nor crocodilian and possessed none of the features unique to either.
 As the bird stem group evolved, distinctive bird features such as feathers and hollow bones appeared.
 Finally, at the base of the crown group, all traits common to extant birds were present.